Source-robotics/PAROL-docs/docs/page1.md

 There are a lot of robot types in industry usually categorised by number of joints and how the joints are arranged.
 Some of the types of the robots are:

     • Vertically articulated.
     • Cartesian.
     • Cylindrical.
     • Polar.
     • Selective compliance assembly robot arm (SCARA).
     • Delta

 PAROL6 is vertically articulated robot.
-All conecpts here apply to any type of the robot but most of the examples will be for robots like PAROL6.
+All conecepts here apply to any type of the robot but most of the examples will be for robots like PAROL6.

 ### Spherical wrist